Donmclean/riko/README.md

         - **WARNING**: Do not run this while Docker or any other virtual machine is running.

     - `npm run mobile-test`
         - Execute any jest tests.
 The default jest test directory is: `src/__tests__`.
-You can change this via the `src/package.json` if you wish.
+You can make any jest configurations changes via the `jestconfig.json`.

     - `npm run test-selenium`
         - To utilize this command you must have a [**browserstack**](https://www.browserstack.com) account.